H-tr/digital_twin/README.md

 After setting up the environment, you can start developing:

-- The development container provides all necessary dependencies
+- All necessary dependencies are provided in either Docker or VM setup
-- Changes made in the container persist on your host machine
 - ROS commands and tools are available in the terminal
 - Use the provided examples as a reference for implementing your own robot control logic